duffyinVictoria/duffyinvictoria.github.io/_pages/partA.md

 - What other experiences, if any, do you have in mathematics classes where you were expected to write in full sentences as part of your solutions?
 Do you find it difficult to write in mathematics courses?
 - How will your approach to crafting your submission for this assignment (or for assignments this semester) change, if at all, as a result of having done this reading?

-*Note:* In some offerings, students are explicitly told that the author’s use of the terms *formal* and *informal* differs from how those terms are used in the subject.

 [Back to top](#part-a)

 ---

-### Peer review and revision of a proof

 **Task**

-Participate in a peer-review activity reviewing anonymous solutions to a proof (for example, a proof involving completeness or limits).

-After completing the peer review:
+In the place you downloaded this file you will find a number of sample solutions for a problem on the previous assignment.

+1. Write a short (100 words) "peer review" of each of the sample solutions.
+Comment on correctness and clarity.
-1. Prepare a **new version of your solution**, and
+2. Prepare a **new version of your solution**, and
-2. Write a short reflection (approximately 100 words) commenting on how your revised solution differs from your initial solution.
+3. Write a short reflection (approximately 100 words) commenting on how your revised solution differs from your initial solution.

 Your reflection should address, as appropriate: